 What Is Onconase?

-Chemotherapy is a class of anti-cancer medications.
-These medications work to slow or stop cancer cells from replicating and infecting other parts of the body.
+Chemotherapy is a class of anticancer medications that slow or stop cancer cells from replicating and infecting other parts of the body.
 Due to the invasive nature of mesothelioma, surgical methods are sometimes limited, which means chemotherapy is used widely to treat the disease.

 How Is Onconase Administered?

 Onconase is given through intravenous (IV) therapy in 30-minute intervals.
 If the disease does not progress, the treatment is administered on a 21-day cycle (every 3 weeks) for at least 6 rounds.

 Following round 6, Onconase may be used as maintenance therapy for patients who are responding well to treatment.

 Onconase has been given with doxorubicin, a commonly prescribed chemotherapy drug for numerous types of malignancies (cancerous tumors), including mesothelioma.

 Onconase dosage is being investigated through in vitro studies using cells that are grown in a lab and studies using mice cells.